Definition Participants Easement Donations Easement Requirements

-A permanent drainage easement is a recorded, legal document.
-It outlines permissions given to the City of Raleigh to access your property.
+A Permanent Drainage Easement is a recorded, legal document that outlines permissions given to the City of Raleigh to access your property.
 The document describes:

 - Easement boundaries; and,

 - Any conditions or restrictions to access property.